Dynatrace/openkit-java/docs/example.md

 One of the most powerful OpenKit features is web request tracing.
 When the application starts a web request (e.g. HTTP GET) a special tag can be attached to the header.
-This special header allows Dynatrace SaaS/Dynatrace Managed/AppMon to correlate with a server side PurePath.
+This special header allows Dynatrace SaaS/Dynatrace Managed/AppMon to correlate Actions with a server side PurePath.

 An example is shown below.
 ```java